Reactive Inhibition Model of Stuttering Development & Behavior:

 The third assumption is understandable given the prevailing sentimental model of brain function, that defines the subcortical brain as a sort of vestigial "less than human" structure and the "higher" cortical or neocortical brain as what humans (as opposed to "lower" animals) primarily use to think and act.

-The fourth area (the focus on stuttering as reflecting a functional language disorder or a disorder in speech coordination) is a rocky field that has been plowed again and again by researchers to no avail.
+The fourth area (the focus on stuttering as simply reflecting a functional language disorder or a disorder in speech coordination) is a barren field that has been plowed again and again by researchers to no avail.
 Recent research purporting to find structural brain anomalies in stutterers (e.g., Foundas 2001) does not adequately control for the effects of life-long stuttering on the brain.

 It is not difficult to see how these assumptions could persist.
 The function of the human brain is difficult even for neurologists to comprehend and explain, resulting in over-simplistic popular explanations and the promulgation of simplistic concepts by lay people.
 The ease with which even scientists can oversimplify brain function is demonstrated by Perkins (2000), who argues that stuttering cannot be assigned to one brain area and then promptly traces all stuttering to the cerebellum, which requires him to misrepresent the function of that brain structure.